ransbotham3/TrySailPilot/README.md

-# TrySail: Making Python easier for first time coders.
+# TrySail: Making learning Python easier.

 The **TrySail** project is a code editor, targeting Python learners with a reduced/simple set of features.